Exxon loses key climate change battle

 ExxonMobil just lost a critical climate change battle even as the fate of the Paris accord remains in serious doubt.

-It's rare for such campaigns to get such a high percentage of votes, especially in the face of the kinds of intense lobbying efforts Exxon launched against this resolution.
+It's very uncommon for these kinds of campaigns to get such a high percentage of votes, especially in the face of the kinds of intense lobbying efforts Exxon launched against this resolution.
 Last year, a similar proposal was backed by 38% of shareholders.

 "This is an unprecedented victory for investors in the fight to ensure a smooth transition to a low carbon economy," New York State Comptroller Thomas DiNapoli, who spearheaded the proposal, said in a statement.